AraBlocks/ara-file-manager/.github/INSTALL.md

 Building the Ara File Manager includes building native modules, including [web3](https://www.npmjs.com/package/web3) and the _Ethereum Virtual Machine_.
 This guide will help you get your computer setup to build the Ara modules and the Ara File Manager.

-## TL;DR
+## Cheat sheet

 If you've been through this guide before, here are the commands in quick summary:

 ```
-$ nave use 8.15.1           nave is macOS only
+$ nave use 8.17.0           nave is macOS only
 $ exit                      get out of nave when you're all done

 $ git --version             make sure you can reach everything
 $ gcc --version             macOS only, Visual Studio will build native modules on Windows
-$ node --version            we recommend 8.16.0 on Windows
+$ node --version            we recommend 8.17.0
 $ npm --version
 $ node-gyp --version
 $ electron --version